aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

   foobar
       |__ foobar.cpp

-But, let’s assume you have
+But, let's assume you have

 .. code-block:: cmake